-“…hic…” — “here.”
+Ponder that for a moment. “…HIC…” — “here.”
 In this place, this very place, right “here”, the Word of God became human.
 All eternity was changed “here”, at this very place.

 The first time I visited the site our group was permitted to celebrate a Catholic Mass in the crypt chapel and I sat just across from the altar.
-For myself and other Catholics the celebration of the Mass is incredibly important.
+For me and other Catholics the celebration of the Mass is incredibly important.
 We believe that in every Mass Jesus is made truly present in the Eucharist.
-So during Mass, at that moment when the priest elevated the bread and the wine and prayed the prayer of consecration, I was completely awestruck at the wonder that Jesus, the Word of God, was i becoming flesh “here” in the very place that the Word of God first became flesh and changed all of human history, and all of human destiny.
+So during Mass, at that moment when the priest elevated the bread and the wine and prayed the prayer of consecration, I was completely awestruck at the wonder that Jesus, the Word of God, was becoming flesh “here” in the very place that the Word of God first became flesh and changed all of human history, and all of human destiny.

 What does the Incarnation have to do with Leadership?

-In Letters to a Young Catholic, George Weigel, papal biographer and Catholic theologian, coined the phrase: “the Catholic Difference.”
+In Letters to a Young Catholic, George Weigel, papal biographer and Catholic writer, coined the phrase: “the Catholic Difference.”
 He suggests that one of the things that differentiates Catholicism from various religions is this Catholic Difference – a particular way of seeing the world.
 It’s an optic or lens for all aspects of life.
 And I believe this includes leadership.

 What is “the Catholic Difference”?
 Weigel writes: “You can describe it in many ways.
 You can call it the ‘Catholic both/and’: nature and grace, faith and works, Jerusalem and Athens, faith and reason, charismatic and institutional, visible and invisible” (Letters to a young Catholic p.10).
 The Catholic Difference is not an “either/or” approach; it is the “both/and” perspective.
-And it is a profoundly incarnational approach because the Word became flesh and dwelt among us – God became human – in the person of Jesus.
+And it is a profoundly incarnational approach because the Word became flesh and dwelt among us without ceasing to be divine – God became human – in the person of Jesus.

 This incarnational perspective can be applied by Christian leaders when they integrate the spiritual and human dimensions of their leadership.
-And this approach of being intentional in combining both prophetic and strategic elements is a way of leading that we at CCO have sought to practice for more than two decades.
+And this approach of being intentional in combining both spiritual and strategic elements is a way of leading that we at CCO have sought to practice for more than two decades.
 We call it: “Incarnational Leadership.”

-As CCO leaders we continually look to the Lord for a prophetic sense.
+As CCO leaders we continually strive to look to the Lord for a spiritual and prophetic sense.
 We discern His will.
 We desire in humility to listen to the Word of God.
 We seek to be attentive to what the Spirit is doing and to be aware of the signs of the times.
 Simultaneously, we are mindful of the importance of incarnating that Word, of being strategic.
 We articulate vision, make goals, plan objectives, devise strategies, work on organizational culture, have meetings, implement best business practices, and look for greater efficiency and effectiveness.
 We aim to take the very best of the spiritual and the prophetic and the very best of the human and the strategic – and meld them together in Incarnational Leadership.